Zakat al-Fitr: A Small Act with a Big Impact

 When should it be paid?

-Zakat al-Fitr is exclusive to the month of Ramadan and can be paid any time after the start of the holy month.
-The latest one can pay is before the Eid prayer so that the needy can benefit in time for Eid.
+Zakat al-Fitr is exclusive to the month of Ramadan, and can be paid any time after the start of the holy month.
+The last payment can be made before Eid prayers so that the needy can benefit in time for Eid.
 Ibn Abbas narrates:

 ‘It is accepted as Zakat for the person who gives it before the Eid prayer; but it is a mere Sadaqah for the one who gives it after the prayer’.
 (Abu Dawud)

-This shows the importance of paying your Zakat al-Fitr on time and so that it is accepted insha’Allah.
+This shows the importance of paying your Zakat al-Fitr on time, so Allah ( swt) accepts it, insha’Allah.

 Can it be paid late if I forget?

-Zakat al-Fitr must be paid before starting the Eid prayer.
+Zakat al-Fitr must be paid before Eid prayers.
 It will not be discounted if it is paid after this time, but it will be treated simply as Sadaqah and the reward will be lesser.

 What are the benefits of Zakat al-Fitr?

 The obvious benefits of Zakat al-Fitr is that it provides food for the poor and cleanses us of wrongdoings committed during Ramadan.
-However, the wisdom of this charity runs much deeper.
-Not only does it humble the giver by showing them that their money is a blessing from Allah (swt) and that the poor have a share to that money, but it also brings together all fibres of the Ummah.
-Even as we are preoccupied with the thoughts of the upcoming Eid celebrations we are urged to think of our brothers and sisters around the world who are struggling and to share the joy of Eid with them as well.
+However, there is a much deeper significance of this charity: It makes us more humble by showing us that our money is a blessing from Allah (swt), and the poor have a right to that money so it brings together the Ummah.
+Even as we are preoccupied with Eid preparations, we are urged to think about our brothers and sisters around the world who are struggling, so they too can look forward to Eid.

 Can it be paid in cash?